Published 10 Jul 2023

 What is an Observation Checklist?

-An observation checklist is a set or list of questions that assist an observer in evaluating the performance and behavior of an individual.
+An observation checklist is a document that lists a set of questions, points, or areas to assist an observer in evaluating the performance and behavior of an individual.
 A teacher and classroom observation checklist helps an observer identify skill gaps and problem areas to further improve teaching strategies, classroom settings, and student learning development.
 Observation checklists are often prepared by the observer, the teacher, or both of them.
 They can also be pre-existing and readily-available templates that document general observation points to keep an eye on.

 In this article